qianglise/CFcourse/content/target.rst

 ------------------
 Since version 4.0 , OpenMP supports heterogeneous systems OpenMP uses ''target construct'' to offload execution from the host to the target device(s), and hence the directive name.
+In addition, the associated data needs to be transferred to the device(s) as well and this will be the topic of the next chapter.
+The target device owns the data, so accesses by the CPU during the execution of the target region is forbidden.

 Such a host/device model is generally used by OpenMP for target:
 - Normally there is only one single host: CPU